 If you want to read this later, please save it to Pinterest.

-Now don’t worry, if you’re like me & also use editing software like Photoshop, illustrator, etc. (or even free software like Gimp) I’m going to share with you 5 best practices & tricks to creating bold & attention-grabbing thumbnails easily.
+Now don’t worry, if you’re like me and also use editing software like Photoshop, illustrator, etc. (or even free software like Gimp) I’m going to share with you 5 best practices and tricks to creating bold and attention-grabbing thumbnails easily.

 How to create YouTube thumbnails that grab attention.

-Canva is a free web-based editing software, and with its powerful features, it’s a favorite tool for both professional & novice graphic designers… It’s the perfect tool for YouTubers! 😃
+Canva is a web-based free graphic design tool.
+With powerful features, it’s a favorite tool for both professional and novice graphic designers… and it’s the perfect tool for YouTubers!

 Related: How to set up your YouTube Channel